AzaharSK/NajrinPracticeaRepo/Spring-Core.md

 - What are the types of Spring Bean scopes?
 - What is Spring Container?
 - Difference between BeanFactory and ApplicationContext?

----
-⚙️ Dependency Injection & Configuration

-What are the types of Dependency Injection?
+- What are the types of Dependency Injection?

-Which DI is recommended and why?
+- Which DI is recommended and why?

-What is @Autowired?
+- What is @Autowired?

-Difference between @Component, @Service, @Repository, @Controller?
+- Difference between @Component, @Service, @Repository, @Controller?

-What is @Qualifier?
+- What is @Qualifier?

-What is @Primary?
+- What is @Primary?

-What is Spring Java-based configuration?
+- What is Spring Java-based configuration?

-Difference between XML and Annotation configuration?
+- Difference between XML and Annotation configuration?

-What is @Configuration?
+- What is @Configuration?

-What is @Bean?
+- What is @Bean?

-🔁 Spring Bean Lifecycle

-What is Spring Bean lifecycle?
+- What is Spring Bean lifecycle?

-What are init and destroy methods?
+- What are init and destroy methods?

-What is @PostConstruct and @PreDestroy?
+- What is @PostConstruct and @PreDestroy?

-What is lazy initialization?
+- What is lazy initialization?

-What is eager initialization?
+- What is eager initialization?

-✂️ Spring AOP

-What is AOP?

-What are cross-cutting concerns?

-What is an Aspect?

-What is Advice?

-What is Pointcut?

-What is Join Point?

-Types of Advice in Spring AOP?

-🗄️ Data Access & Transactions

-How does Spring handle JDBC?

-What is Spring ORM?

-How does Spring integrate with Hibernate?

-What is transaction management in Spring?

-What is @Transactional?

-Difference between programmatic and declarative transactions?

-🌐 Spring MVC & Web

-What is Spring MVC?

-What is DispatcherServlet?

-What is @Controller vs @RestController?

-What is @RequestMapping?

-Difference between @GetMapping and @PostMapping?

-What is @PathVariable and @RequestParam?

-🚀 Spring Boot & Advanced

-What is Spring Boot?

-Difference between Spring and Spring Boot?

-What are Spring Boot starters?

-What is auto-configuration?

-What is embedded server in Spring Boot?

-What are Spring Profiles?

 ---